 - 200 OK — This is the most common code we stumble upon as developers.
 Or at least we hope to do so.
-It’s presented to us whenever an operation has performed successfully.
+It’s presented to us whenever an operation has been performed successfully.

 - 201 CREATED — The previously presented POST method goes hand in hand with this HTTP code as it’s supposed to alert the client that successfully created the resource.

-- 400 BAD REQUEST — This is the HTTP code that will appear whenever a request has not performed successfully.
+- 400 BAD REQUEST — This is the HTTP code that will appear whenever a request has not been performed successfully.